Mr-Daksh/Course-Selling-Platform-using-PHP/README.md

 ### Team Collaboration

 My colleague and I collaborated closely throughout the development process.
 Together, we established a private GitHub repository, allowing us to work efficiently and maintain a clean codebase.
 Regular code pushes and reviews ensured our progress remained steady.

-## Proficiency in PHP and Backend Architecture

-At the heart of this project's triumph lies our mastery of PHP—a foundational element that enabled the creation of dynamic content and seamless interactions.
-Through PHP's robust capabilities, we engineered a system mirroring the structure of blogs, meticulously tailored to accommodate course creation and sales.
-This experience is a testament to my profound understanding of PHP's versatility and functionality.

 ## Technologies and Challenges